How to work out financial eligibility for legal aid: income and capital means testing, passporting and the civil legal aid calculator.

 - family mediation

-- legal representation for proceedings in the immigration and asylum tribunal of the first-tier tribunal
+- legal representation for proceedings in the immigration and asylum tribunal of the first-tier tribunal or where transitional arrangements apply

 The Legal Aid Agency (LAA) assesses a client’s income and capital for license work including: